capesstack/capes/docs/README.md

     sudo systemctl restart sshd.service
     ```
 1. Secure ssh
-  - On your management system, create an SSH keypair
+  - On your management system, create an SSh key pair
     ```
     ssh-keygen -t rsa` accept the defaults, but enter a passphrase for your keys ssh-copy-id your_created_user@<ip of CAPES>